Gregory100000/MEV-Resistant-ERC20/README.md

 ### **How to Use**
 1. Fork the code.
 2. Alter the cooldown as you desire.
 3 minutes seemed sufficient to me, but perhaps you are satisfied with 1 minute.
+3. Add appropriate whitelists (i.e. Uniswap etc.) via the addCooldownWhitelist function (only the contract owner can do this).